Michael Heseltine: Second term as Environment Secretary: 1990–1992

 Heseltine disappointed many of his supporters by not pushing for them to get jobs in Major's new administration.
-Ian Grist was sacked from the Welsh Office and Michael Mates was eventually given a Minister of State position following the 1992 election.
+Ian Grist was sacked from the Welsh Office and Michael Mates was eventually given a minister of state position following the 1992 election.
 There were suggestions that Heseltine might be appointed Home Secretary, but Heseltine advertised his lack of interest in the position, and Major insisted that he had not offered it to him.
-By contrast, his enthusiasm for industrial policy made it impossible for him to be appointed Secretary of State for Trade and Industry, the job he most coveted.
+By contrast, his enthusiasm for industrial policy made it impossible for him to be appointed secretary of state for trade and industry, the job he most coveted.

 After a handshake of reconciliation on the steps of 10 Downing Street, Major appointed Heseltine to the Environment, the same job he had held a decade earlier.
-Civil servants found him a more secure and mature character the second time round, and keener to conciliate local councils, but at the same time a grander and more detached individual, aware that he had already earned a place in history and had the aura of a political heavyweight.
+Civil servants found him a secure and mature character in the second interaction, and keener to conciliate local councils, but at the same time a grander and more detached individual, aware that he had already earned a place in history and had the energy of a political heavyweight.

 In a May 1990 article Heseltine had proposed that the Poll Tax be reformed rather than abolished.
 He now had a remit to reform it, and invited the opposition parties to take part in his review of options (Labour did not; the Liberal Democrats did, and proposed a local income tax).
 Heseltine insisted that Michael Portillo, who had been a major cheerleader for the tax, be retained as Minister of State for Local Government.
 Portillo and Robert Key handled the detail and presented Heseltine with a list of options.
 Various options were leaked to the press to test public reaction, and at one point Heseltine appeared to have settled on a tax graded both according to the size of the property and the number of adults living in it.
 Major was exasperated by the lack of progress and intervened, and – at Major's insistence – Chancellor Norman Lamont increased VAT by 2.5 percentage points to 17.5% in his April 1991 budget so as to provide a £4.5bn subsidy to bring poll tax bills down.
 Eventually, as expected, the poll tax was abolished and the new Council Tax was graded according to the size of a property, with the only concession to headcount being a single-person discount.
 In Crick's view, the outcome was much more Sarah Hogg's and Portillo's and Major's doing than Heseltine's.